naveenNTP/docker-hadoop-hive-dsai2024/README.md

 ### Spark Master and Spark Worker Disabled

 We have disabled the Spark Master and Spark Worker services in the `docker-compose.yml` file.
 Instead, we are using the `jupyter/all-spark-notebook` image, which comes with an inbuilt Spark setup.
 This allows us to execute all Spark-related tasks within Jupyter notebooks, providing a more integrated and user-friendly environment.
 You can find the Jupyter image on [Docker Hub](https://hub.docker.com/r/jupyter/all-spark-notebook).

+### Note on Images

+The images for DataNode, NameNode, and other services include Python, which can be useful for various data processing tasks.

 Feel free to reach out if you need any more help!